ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ## Getting Started with Watson NLP on TechZone

-This guide will help you to set up Watson NLP in a Python notebook environment, using Watson Studio.
-For the guide, we show how to set up the environment for the Sentiment analysis tutorial.
+This guide will show you how to set up a Python notebook environment using Watson Studio on IBM Cloud, in order to perform tutorials with the Watson NLP library.
+This guide demonstrates specifically how to set things up for the Sentiment Analysis tutorial.
 The flow for Emotion Classification is similar.

 ### Steps:
 #### Reserve your env